diegomarquez/game-builder/README.md

     * Bundles of pool setups
         - After doing this refactor all examples to use bundles

+- Set a src-path property in the main <script>

 - Write a README.md for each example
     * Delegates
         + Overview on all the callbacks available to game_object